 Fits most standard laptops

-Coming in a choice of pink or blue, the Ground Mind backpack might not have as much aesthetic appeal as the previous bag but it certainly offers an attractive price.
-For less than £20, you are getting a serious bang for your buck.
+The LYKNYA Backpack might not have as much aesthetic appeal as the previous bag but it certainly offers an attractive price.
+For less than £40, you are getting a serious bang for your buck.
 While you could be forgiven for thinking that it would not offer much but you’d be surprised.

-The Ground Mind is a lightweight rolltop backpack at just 680g, this is great if you are going on longer trips as you won’t be as weighed down as carrying something like the Jim Bag.
+The LYKNYA is a lightweight rolltop backpack at just 450g, this is great if you are going on longer trips as you won’t be as weighed down as carrying something like the Jim Bag.
 What’s more, you won’t be short on space since this one comes with the standard laptop compartment as well as a selection of front pockets for all your smaller bits and pieces.

 Where comfort is concerned, nothing has been omitted and you are getting compression straps to help lighten the load.
 The back and straps benefit from a mesh design making them more breathable, again this is great for longer hikes.
-If all of that wasn’t enough, the backpack comes with a USB port for charging on the go.
+If all of that wasn’t enough, the backpack is made out of completely recycled and vegan materials.

 In busy areas, there is always a risk of theft or pickpocketing; a lot of people become complacent and don’t think that they will be a victim but you can never be too careful.
 The Mupack backpack has a selling point that hasn’t been evident in many of the other bags that we have seen, aside from perhaps the Victorinox.
 This design features a secure zip as well as the rolltop giving it that additional security.
 All of this for the cheapest price of any backpack we reviewed - under £20!